London Plane Tree with Aphids: Prevention & Cure

 - β Ensure good air circulation between plants

-π± Care Guide: London Plane Tree
+π± How to Care for London Plane Tree to Prevent Aphids?

 π§ How to Water